ideasonpurpose/wp-example-blocks-plugin/README.md

 Another issue is that when editing posts, ACF input fields are saved after Block Editor metadata fields, so the ACF entries will overwrite the Block Editor entries, making it seem like the fields aren't saving.

+## Changes from the default `@wordpress/create-block` scaffold

+This project was initially scaffolded by running [`npx @wordpress/create-block`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/).
+To better fit our development practices, we added or modified the following:

+### Additional Output Files

+**@wordpress/scripts** `plugin-zip` [advanced configuration](https://github.com/WordPress/gutenberg/blob/65550e38a68befd30250a05a05d76a7d42ebfc22/packages/scripts/README.md#advanced-information-7) options references the **package.json** [`files` property](https://docs.npmjs.com/cli/v6/configuring-npm/package-json#files) for specifying additional files to include in the distribution package.

+> **TODO:** Possibly move PHP files into block.json.render to be automatically included.
+[Changelog](https://github.com/WordPress/gutenberg/blob/b40672c3e2f016c47d0e3be198eaf0b815cdbe7b/packages/scripts/CHANGELOG.md#new-features), [#43917](https://github.com/WordPress/gutenberg/pull/43917)

+### Composer

+The Composer application is called from Docker via a set of basic script commands added to **package.json** and a simple **docker-compose.yml** wrapper.
+The **vendor** directory lives at the top level of the plugin, parallel to **src**, **includes** and **node_modules**.

+Composer's autoloader is called from the plugin's entry PHP file.

+### Build tools

+We add [version-everything](https://github.com/joemaller/version-everything), [auto-changelog](https://github.com/CookPete/auto-changelog) and Prettier's [PHP Plugin](https://github.com/prettier/plugin-php).

+a `postbuild` script which is just an alias to the `plugin-zip` script.
+When would we ever build without outputting a bundle?

+A custom version-everything config was added to package.json config to enable version updates in the `Stable tag:` field of the plugin's **readme.txt** metadata.

 ### Block.json file references

 Any files references from **block.json** are relative to the output, not the source file.
 I hate this.
 The references are somehow also used for webpack entry-points, which means they are simultaneously being used to determine the _before_ while also knowing the _after_.
 It's really just madness.